 - The inner witness of the Holy Spirit

-Jennifer Koch is founder of Melbourne-based Patmos Arts, and a gifted prophetic painter.
+Jennifer Koch is the founder of Melbourne-based Patmos Arts and a gifted prophetic painter.
 I will be sharing more of Jenny’s story over the next couple of weeks.
 You can find her website and view more of Jenny’s artwork at: www.jenniferkoch.webs.com

-For more information about weighing up prophecy, see the following posts:
+For more information about weighing up a prophecy, see the following posts:

 © Helen Calder 2011